NathanHM/maedras-vault/content/Characters/Known Enemies/Lord Farquad.md

 - He claimed that he was told to support [[The Sashed Paladins]] by [[Merinth Tharrows|The Man]]
 - Farquad speculated that The Man was [[Lord Tom|Tom Macavoy]].
 Did he truly not know?
 - Farquad was paying [[Vladimir Vladishkov|Vlad]] via bank transfer
+- The party [[Session 20 21|learn]] from Vlad that Farquad is involved with the abductions